Progressive Supranuclear Palsy (PSP)

 Progressive Supranuclear palsy is a neurological condition that causes progressive loss of nerve cells in certain parts of the brain.
-Over time these changes can cause difficulties with walking, balance, speech, swallowing, vision, mood and behaviour and thinking.
-In its early stages, symptoms can present in a similar way other conditions like Parkinson’s Disease, Alzheimer’s disease or MSA.
+Over time these changes can cause difficulties with walking, balance, speech, swallowing, vision, mood, behaviour, and thinking.
+In its early stages, symptoms can present in a similar way other conditions like Parkinson’s Disease, Alzheimer’s disease, or MSA.
 A more distinguished symptom of PSP is the inability to move your eyes properly and can often result in blurred vision.

 Like many other neurological conditions, there is no cure for PSP.
 However, it is possible to manage your symptoms in a way that optimising your quality of life and reduced the secondary effects of the disease.
 We look at how we can optimise your ability to move and perform certain tasks as safely as possible.
 In addition, we continue to monitor your progress throughout your treatment and adapt your goals accordingly.

 With reference to the assessment and treatment plan, we tailor the person’s sessions accordingly.
 Treatment sessions may include hands-on therapy, gait and transfer training, aerobic training, balance activities, fall prevention strategies, visual tracking exercises as well as motor-cognitive exercises.
 We look at ways we can provide training and support to family and carers.
 We may also look at whether a person would benefit from other equipment or orthotics to assist in their recovery.
 In addition to this we will make appropriate referrals on to other services or therapies e.g. for further medical investigations, or linking with local charities and support groups.